austozi/selfhosted/calibre-web/README.md

 ## Security

+Calibre-Web offers OPDS, which some ebook readers use to browse the catalogue.
+Putting Calibre-Web behind a reverse proxy like NGINX with HTTP basic authentication will break this functionality, unless an exception is made to allow public connection to the /opds directory on the Calibre-Web instance.
+In that case, fail2ban can be used mitigate the risk of unauthorised access.

 To set up fail2ban with the [SWAG container](https://github.com/linuxserver/docker-swag) as the reverse proxy, copy calibre-web.local to /path/to/swag/config/fail2ban/filter.d/ and add the following line to /path/to/swag/config/fail2ban/jail.local:

 ```